sodgeit/CMake-SBOM-Builder/readme.md

 To get started, take a look at the [example](#example) and how to [add the SBOM-Builder to your project](#adding-sbom-builder-to-your-project).

-## Important note on spdx 3.0 compliance
+## Important note on SPDX 3.0

-Efforts are currently underway to ensure compliance with SPDX 3.0.
-SPDX 2.3 will be removed at the same time.
-We'll try to keep the transition as smooth as possible, but some breaking changes to the API and the generated SBOMs may not be avoidable.
-The remaining documentation will be updated accordingly once the transition is complete.
+The SBOM-Builder now targets **SPDX 3.0.1** and generates JSON-LD output.
+SPDX 2.3 support has been removed.
+Some parameters and features (e.g., `EXTREF`, `CHECKSUM` for packages, `PURPOSE`) are not yet fully serialized in the SPDX 3.0 output and will be addressed in future releases.

 ---